Appointed 1 April 2020.

 Ingrid brings valued experience when serving as a Board and Committee Member for Riverside with an abundance of Non-Executive experience including serving as the Chair for Halton Housing and Vice Chair of the Regenda Group, and from Boards in the NHS including NHS Halton CCG (Governing Body Lay Member), NHS Warrington CCG (Lay Chair of Primary Care) and NHS Alliance Leadership Group (Chair).

 In addition to this Ingrid is a member of the Policy Advisory Committee for the Chartered Institute of Housing.
-She recently joined The Riverside Group Limited (TRGL) Board in October 2017 and is the Chair of our Care and Support Committee.
+She joined The Riverside Group Limited (TRGL) Board in October 2017 and is the Chair of our Care and Support Committee.

 Sandy has worked across a variety of finance roles in the commercial and charitable sectors, including some roles within housing.
 She is an experienced Non-Executive Director with a strong social purpose.
+Sandy joined the Group Audit Committee in 2018, she was appointed as Interim Chair in July 2020 and became Chair of the Committee in October 2020.

 Goi Ashmore is an experienced Treasurer with 18 years’ experience in treasury, finance and risk.
 Goi currently works with Commercial and Northern as well as engaging in consultancy work.
 He has previously worked with Atradius, Cooperative Financial Services and Barclays.